aseprite/api/api/point.md

 # Point

-If a function receives a point as an argument it could be several things:
+If a function receives a point as an argument, it can be one of several things:

 1. You can specify two parameters `x, y` directly as arguments of the function.
 E.g. `selection:contains(8, 20)`